About the programme

 Digital Dialogue: Wales supports the delivery of the Curriculum for Wales by supporting young people to recognise their democratic rights and responsibilities in line with the “ethical, informed citizens” purpose, in the Welsh Curriculum.

-“Especially in Wales, where we have the Well-Being of Future Generations (Wales) Act, it is absolutely vital that we do all we can to include the youngest in the process and the debate.
+“With the Well-Being of Future Generations (Wales) Act, it is absolutely vital that we do all we can to include the youngest in the process and the debate.”

 Tim Morgan, 2024 Parliamentary Candidate for the Green Party